 Below, applicants can find an overview for the SWIG application process.
-Detailed information can be found in the SWIG Detailed Application Instructions document.
+Detailed information can be found in the SWIG Application Instructions document.

 Pre-Application Data Gathering

-The District Form
+The Organization Form

-The form Requests the following information:
+The form requests the following information:

-- District Name
+- Organization Name

 - Massachusetts Department of Elementary and Secondary Education (DESE) District code OR your organization’s Department of Early Education and Care (EEC) identification code

-- District POC
+- Organization POC

-- Phone Number (POC)
+- POC Phone Number

-- Email (POC)
+- POC Email Address

-The School Form
+The Facility Inventory Form

-- DESE District Code
+- DESE District Code or EEC Identification Code

-- DESE School Code
+- DESE School Code or EEC Identification Code

-- School Name
+- Facility Name